-We also hold a service of Tenebrae (or shadows) on Good Friday.
+We traditionally hold a service of Tenebrae (shadows) on Good Friday.
 It features a dramatic reading of the Passion story as recounted in the Gospels, as well as moving music and the enveloping darkness as Jesus Christ moves through death and departs from us.
-Many find that attending this service is an essential step on the journey to more fully appreciating the powerful message of Easter.
+Many find that attending this service is an essential step on their journeys to more fully appreciating the powerful message of Easter.

 To help prevent the spread of the coronavirus, this year's Tenebrae service has been canceled.